 Couple Photography Poses

-We hope this article has given you five unique and essential couple photography poses and further ideas of how to direct your clients on a photography shoot.
+We hope that this article has given you five unique and essential couple photography poses and further ideas of how to direct your clients on a photography shoot.
 So, the next time you’re stuck on a little direction when giving order for in front of the screen, you can refer back to this post for ideas.
 You may also want to check out this guide on how to take wedding photos: 'Professional Portrait Photography Tips'.
 We think there’s some super useful stuff in there!

 Photo + editing credit: All images in this blog post edited by the team here at Weddit and photographed by Lukas Griffin.
 To get started with our wedding photo editing service, you can create an account here.